membraneframework/membrane_tutorials/videoroom/videoroom.md

   #we will put something here ;)
   end
   ```
-  We will be using OTP's [GenServer](https://elixir-lang.org/getting-started/mix-otp/genserver.html) to describe the behaviour of this module.
+  We will be using OTP's [GenServer](https://elixir-lang.org/getting-started/mix-otp/genserver.html) to describe the behavior of this module.

   Let's start by adding methods which will be used to create the module (it is a part of GenServer's interface - no magic happens here)